winstxnhdw/lc-hax/README.md

 > [!NOTE]\
 > There is **no** feature in this mod that require host privileges.

 `lc-hax` has an extensive list of features.
 Features are split into two distinct categories: **mods** and **commands**.
 Mods are features that are always active, while commands are features that are only active for a limited period of time when invoked.
 You may permanently disable mods by removing the corresponding `Mod` class under the `LoadHaxModules` function from the following [file](lc-hax/Scripts/Loader.cs).
+The complete feature set includes the following.

 - Infinite stamina
 - Infinite scan range